young-sudo/mo-flow/README.md

 The data per modality is stored in the `AnnData` format (more infos about the Anndata structure [here](https://anndata.readthedocs.io/en/latest/)).
 This format is typically also used in single cell analysis, e.g. by the package `scanpy`.
 The value matrices can be accessed using `.X`, the row names are stored under `.obs_names` and the column names under `.var_names`.

-A data frame with some additional information about each patient which includes:
+A data frame with some additional information about each patient is also included which consists of:
 - Gender: m (male), f (female)
 - Age: age in years
 - TTT: time (in years) between taking the sample to the next treatment